 Often overshadowed by popular upstate regions like the Adirondacks, visitors and locals alike seemed to forget about the quaint towns and stunning countryside of the Catskills.
-For those in the know, however, the Catskills promise an accessible, quiet escape from hectic city life, with all the charm and natural beauty one could possibly imagine.
+For those in the know, however, the Catskills promises an accessible, quiet escape from hectic city life, with all the charm and natural beauty one could possibly imagine.

-Welcome to the Countryside
+Welcome to the Catskills Countryside

 It was a hot and humid July afternoon when I finally arrived in Ulster County, the first stop on my tour of the Catskills.

 I had watched as we drove away from the city, watched the skyscrapers shrink into toothpicks on the horizon, and as we moved further North I watched as the suburbs fell away into farms, and as the fields yielded to the rolling hills and mountains of the Catskills.

 Winding down Rt.
 28 and following the curves of the Esopus Creek, we soon veered off the highway and rolled to the front of our hotel: Emerson Resort & Spa.